-We will post school closing updates to the following:
+We will post school closing updates to the following: LINK

+- Our district website

+- Facebook

+- Families with up to date phone numbers and email addresses will receive notification via School Messenger

+- Skyward

-- Our district website - Facebook and Twitter - Families with up to date phone numbers and email addresses will receive notification via School Messenger - Skyward - Local radio stations: WGEZ-1490AM or WCLO-1230AM - Families of elementary school children must make prior arrangements for childcare for their children on days when school is closed for emergency reasons.
+- Local radio stations: WCLO-1230AM

+- Families of elementary school children must make prior arrangements for childcare for their children on days when school is closed for emergency reasons.
 Schools will not be dismissed while tornado or similar severe weather conditions exist.
 As a parent, you have the right to come to school and pick up your child or keep your child at home